Mon, October 28 2013

 Send a warm-up email.

-If you haven’t communicated with your donors recently, reach out to them this week to update them on all of the good *they’ve* done this year through their gifts.
+If you haven’t communicated with your donors recently, reach out to them to update them on all of the good *they’ve* done this year through their gifts.
 Remind them that you’ve put their donations to good use and give them the opportunity to see the results.
 By taking some time to rekindle their positive feelings about your organization now, you’ll prime donors to be ready to take action in a few weeks.
 Need some ideas for your email outreach?
 Download Network for Good’s free Nonprofit Guide to Email Engagement.

 Get supporters talking via social.